exasol/release-droid/doc/system_requirements.md

 ##### Releasing on GitHub
 `req~releasing-on-github~1`

-RR can create a GitHub release.
+RD can create a GitHub release.

 Rationale: